wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-monitor.md

 **FTP**

-1. Open the web app's **Dashboard** management page in the [Azure Management Portal](https://manage.windowsazure.cn) and make note of the FTP site listed under **Diagnostics Logs** and the account listed under **Deployment User**.
+1. Open the web app's **Dashboard** management page in the [Management Portal](https://manage.windowsazure.cn) and make note of the FTP site listed under **Diagnostics Logs** and the account listed under **Deployment User**.
 The FTP site is where the log files are located and the account listed under Deployment User is used to authenticate to the FTP site.
 2. If you have not yet created deployment credentials, the account listed under **Deployment User** is listed as **Not set**.
 In this case you must create deployment credentials as described in the Reset Deployment Credentials section of the Dashboard because these credentials must be used to authenticate to the FTP site where the log files are stored.
 Azure does not support authenticating to this FTP site using Live ID credentials.
 3. Consider using an FTP client such as [FileZilla][fzilla] to connect to the FTP site.
 An FTP client provides greater ease of use for specifying credentials and viewing folders on an FTP site than is typically possible with a browser.
 4. Copy the log files from the FTP site to your local computer.